sherriexie/bedbugdisclosure/README.md

 - **functions_extra.R**

 ### Plot time-course of bed bug spread
-*These scripts output a simple representation of the mathematical models presented in the manuscript.*
+*These scripts contain simple representations of the disclosure model.*
 - **plotodes.R** - plots the number of units in each class (Sr, Ir, etc.) for a single simulation, with user controls to change parameter values.
 Note: time unit for parameter values is in days.
 - **plotodes_** - same as plotodes.R except time unit for parameters is in years.
 - **plotodes_imm.R** - same as plotodes.R with the addition of intermarget migration parameters (i.e. *i* and *e*).
 Note: time unit for parameter values is in days.